dereklangMSFT/memdocs/memdocs/configmgr/core/plan-design/hierarchy/enhanced-http.md

 - A distribution point configured for HTTP client connections.
 Set this option on the **Communication** tab of the distribution point role properties.
 Don't enable the option to **Allow clients to connect anonymously**.

-- [Onboard the site](../../clients/manage/cmg/configure-azure-ad.md) to Azure AD for cloud management.

-- *For [Scenario 3](#bkmk_scenario3) only*: A client running Windows 10 version 1803 or later, and joined to Azure AD.
-The client requires this configuration for Azure AD device authentication.<!-- SCCMDocs issue 1126 -->
+- For Azure AD device authentication: A client running Windows 10 version 1803 or later, and joined to Azure AD

 ## Configure the site